Nauru: Official and widely spoken languages

 Understanding the Nauruan Language

 Nauruan belongs to the Oceanic language family, known for its unique phonetic structure and limited dialectal variation.
-It is primarily spoken in homes, markets, and community gatherings, making it a working language for everyday interactions4.
+It is primarily spoken in homes, markets, and community gatherings, making it a working language for everyday interactions.
 Its simplicity and adaptability have helped it thrive in a globalized world.

 Common phrases like Ekamowir omo (Good morning) and Ita (Thank you) reflect the warmth and hospitality of the island’s culture.
 These expressions are more than words; they are a way to connect with others and preserve heritage.